419Labs/workshop-arf-dapp/README.md

 1) Familiarize a little with the project
    1) See the file tree
+   2) Contract addresses are located in [contract constants](src/contracts/addresses.ts)
-   2) Use of [React Context](https://fr.reactjs.org/docs/hooks-reference.html#usecontext) to isolate code complexity
+   3) Use of [React Context](https://fr.reactjs.org/docs/hooks-reference.html#usecontext) to isolate code complexity
-   5) (use of [ChakraUI](https://chakra-ui.com/getting-started) components library)
+   4) (use of [ChakraUI](https://chakra-ui.com/getting-started) components library)
 2) Fetching block infos
-   1) Update the [StarknetProvider](src/context/StarknetProvider/manager.ts) to connect to the default starknet provider by using [Starknet.js](https://github.com/seanjameshan/starknet.js)
+   1) Update the [StarknetProvider](src/context/StarknetProvider/manager.ts) to connect to the default Starknet provider by using [Starknet.js](https://github.com/seanjameshan/starknet.js)
    2) Update the [BlockProvider](src/context/BlockProvider/provider.tsx), use the current provider to fetch current block infos
    3) (The UI part is already done here)
 3) Wallet connect